|

 java.lang.String toolkit, java.util.Set attributes,

-java.rmi.MarshalledObject factory)
+java.rmi.MarshalledObject factory) constructor of

 net.jini.lookup.entry.UIDescriptor

-Locales(java.util.Set locales)
+Locales(java.util.Set locales) constructor of

 net.jini.lookup.ui.attribute.Locales

-RequiredPackages(java.util.Map packages)
+RequiredPackages(java.util.Map packages) constructor of

 net.jini.lookup.ui.attribute.RequiredPackages

-UIFactoryTypes(java.util.Set typeNames)
+UIFactoryTypes(java.util.Set typeNames) constructor of

 net.jini.lookup.ui.attribute.UIFactoryTypes